khalil-research/PyEPO/doc/source/index.rst

    contain the root `toctree` directive.

-Welcome to Smart Predict then Optimize's documentation!
+Welcome to PyEPO's documentation!
 =======================================================
-This is the Documentation of ``spo`` (Smart Predict then Optimize)
+This is the Documentation of ``PyEPO`` (PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming)

 .. toctree::
    :maxdepth: 2